Waikīkī

 Waikīkī (Hawaii) is home to public places including Kapiʻolani Park, Fort DeRussy, Kahanamoku Lagoon, Kūhiō Beach Park, and Ala Wai Harbor.
 Waikīkī was the first capital of the Kingdom of Hawaii from 1795 to 1796.

 Etymology

-The Hawaiian language name Waikīkī means "spouting fresh water", for springs and streams that fed wetlands that once separated Waikīkī from the interior.
+The Hawaiian language name Waikīkī means "spouting fresh water", likely in reference to springs and streams that fed wetlands that once separated Waikīkī from the interior of the island.

 History

-After the founding of the Kingdom of Hawaii, Waikīkī was its first capital, 1795–1796.
+After the founding of the Kingdom of Hawaii, Waikīkī was its first capital from 1795 to 1796.

 In the 1800s, the area was a retreat for Hawaiian royalty, who enjoyed surfing there on early forms of longboards.

 A few small hotels opened in the 1880s.
 In 1893, Greek-American George Lycurgus leased the guest house of Allen Herbert and renamed it the "Sans Souci" (French for "without worries" or “carefree”) creating one of the first beach resorts.
 Later that year Robert Louis Stevenson stayed at the resort; subsequently it became a popular destination for mainland tourists.
 The area at coordinates is still called "Sans Souci Beach".